chenen3/yeager/README.md

 # yeager

-This repository implements a proxy tool to help developers access restricted websites.
+This repository implements a network proxy that help developers access restricted websites.
 I wrote it as a hobby and made it as simple and efficient as possible for personal use.

 Features: